Rockdale County Vehicle Impound Guide

 Where Is Your Car?

 The first step is locating your impounded vehicle.
-It's likely been towed to an official impound lot in Rockdale County or a neighboring area.
+In Rockdale County, it's likely been towed to one of the local towing companies.

 How to Find Your Vehicle